 A visa is official permission to temporarily reside in another country and is granted by the government of that country.
-The Intercultural Immersions Team will provide you with information regarding entry requirements and visa regulations.
-However, it is ultimately your responsibility to keep up-to-date about visa requirements for your host country.
+At the moment, the U.K. does not require U.S. citizens to obtain a travel visa for a visit under 180 days.
+However, it is ultimately your responsibility to keep upto-date about visa requirements for your host country.
 Student visa information and updates for the U.K. are available at http://ukinusa.fco.gov.uk/en/visiting-uk/visas.